Select Page

 Toronto Bird Celebration participants enjoy the wonders of spring migration through our Lunch with Birds at Queen’s Park event!
 Photo: Brian Chan

-This year marked TBC’s first event delivered in a second language, the Cantonese Bird Walk at Ashbridge’s Bay.
+This year marked TBC’s first event delivered in Cantonese, the Cantonese Bird Walk at Ashbridge’s Bay.
 I had the privilege of leading this guided walk, where participants observed various migratory and residential birds, connecting these sightings to Chinese culture.
 We shared Bai Juyi’s classical literature piece, “A Poem for the Swallow,” which emphasizes filial piety and the importance of being good to the people who raised you.
 This resonated with many participants and enhanced their birding experience through cultural relevance and community connection.

 Through our language-inclusive events, The Toronto Bird Celebration aims to create an environment where non-native English speakers can enjoy birding.
 Participants gain lasting impressions and deeper connections by linking birds to their cultural knowledge, thereby amplifying our conservation messages and increasing community support for efforts to protect Canada’s birds.